• Skip to primary navigation

 Trouble-shooting in an Indoor Edible Window Garden

 Add grow lights and check the temperature of the room and the soil.
 (See our blog post on temperature.)
-Also make sure to water the plants according to their needs.
-Do not over water.
+Also, make sure to water the plants according to their needs.
+Do not overwater.
 If a plant does not grow, it will also need much less water.

 Overgrowth